breakfastco/embed-pdf-wpforms/readme.txt

 == Changelog ==

+= 1.1.0 =
+* [Added] Adds a Download PDF into Media Library button to the CORS error messages for users that have the upload_files capability.
+* [Fixed] Fixes the Choose PDF button not working for users without access to the Media Library by telling users why it does not work.
+The upload_files capability is required to use the Media Library dashboard features like the modal this button opens.
+* [Fixed] Avoid errors when two copies of this plugin are activated at the same time.
+* [Fixed] Adds a "file not found" error to the form editor so users know that PDF files are missing without previewing the form.
+* [Fixed] Changes CSS so the previous, next, zoom in, and zoom out buttons look better on smaller screens.

 = 1.0.1 =
 * [Fixed] Moves inline JavaScript required for each PDF Viewer field to the wpforms_frontend_js hook.